hoontaeklee/bloght-Hugo/content/en/posts/paper_review/p023_2019_liu_ele_SAM_NEE.md

 ## Possible limitations

-- **The biological memory effect should be directly quantified**: The autohrs successfully considered the biological effects even without parameterizing them in the formula.
+- **The biological memory effect should be directly quantified**: The authors successfully considered the biological effects even without parameterizing them in the formula.
 The results however showed that the major contributor of the effect were **forest practices by human and natural disturbances** (i.e. insects).
-I could not fully agree that they are the biological factors the authors originally inteded to investigate and **I think a method that can directly take the biological factors into account is required** rather than dealing with the unexplained residual by environmental factos.
+I could not fully agree that they are the biological factors the authors originally intended to investigate and **I think a method that can directly take the biological factors into account is required** rather than dealing with the unexplained residual by environmental factors.

 ## Notes

-- **How does ecological memory at the daily scale propaget across other (and particularly, longer) time-scales to influence ecosystem carbon metabolism?**
+- **How does ecological memory at the daily scale propagate across other (and particularly, longer) time-scales to influence ecosystem carbon metabolism?**
 - **How to assess ecological memory of component fluxes (e.g. photosynthesis and respiration)?**
   - But, the overall carbon exchange could be understood without this assessment given those component fluxes are compensated out (the local compensatory effect).
 - The ability to predict land-carbon responses to future environmental changes rests upon an adequate mechanistic understanding of **how multiple processes and their interactions give rise to memory effects.**